- UCAS Code: JH65

-With skills including analytical, numeracy and problem-solving, Naval Architecture and Marine Engineering graduates are suited to a wide range of career opportunities.
+With skills including analytical, numeracy and problem-solving Naval Architecture and High Performance Marine Vehicles graduates are suited to a wide range of career opportunities.

-Our graduates work in defence, marine design, oil and gas – subsea, on-shore/off-shore, ship classification, technical services and engineering consulting.
+Our graduates work in Defence, Marine Designers, Oil and Gas – subsea, on-shore/off-shore, Ship classification, Technical Services, Engineering consulting.
 Job titles include Naval Architect, Junior Naval Architect, Ship Surveyor, Marine Engineer and Project Engineer.

 Martin Shaw, a former student of the department, is behind the design of the snake-like Pelamis wave energy device in Orkney.

-Many graduates also go onto postgraduate study or research.
+Some graduates go on to postgraduate study or research.

 How much will I earn?